citp/privacy-policy-historical/t/ta/tal/tallahassee.com.md

-> *The following text is extracted and transformed from the tallahassee.com privacy policy that was archived on 2011-11-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111110213853id_/http%3A//www.tallahassee.com/section/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tallahassee.com privacy policy that was archived on 2012-05-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120511041428id_/http%3A//www.tallahassee.com/section/privacy) for the most accurate reproduction.*

-# privacy | Tallahassee Democrat | tallahassee.com
+# PRIVACY | Tallahassee Democrat | tallahassee.com

 Last Updated: November 9, 2011